Indian Ocean: Oceanography

 The Bay of Bengal contributes more than half (2950 km3) of the runoff water to the Indian Ocean.
 Mainly in summer, this runoff flows into the Arabian Sea but also south across the Equator where it mixes with fresher seawater from the Indonesian Throughflow.
 This mixed freshwater joins the South Equatorial Current in the southern tropical Indian Ocean.

 Sea surface salinity is highest (more than 36 PSU) in the Arabian Sea because evaporation exceeds precipitation there.
 In the Southeast Arabian Sea salinity drops to less than 34 PSU.
 It is the lowest (c.
 33 PSU) in the Bay of Bengal because of river runoff and precipitation.
 The Indonesian Throughflow and precipitation results in lower salinity (34 PSU) along the Sumatran west coast.
 Monsoonal variation results in eastward transportation of saltier water from the Arabian Sea to the Bay of Bengal from June to September and in westerly transport by the East India Coastal Current to the Arabian Sea from January to April.
-It is found that Arabian Sea warming is in response to the reduction in lower monsoon circulation in recent decades.

 An Indian Ocean garbage patch was discovered in 2010 covering at least 5 e6km2.
 Riding the southern Indian Ocean Gyre, this vortex of plastic garbage constantly circulates the ocean from Australia to Africa, down the Mozambique Channel, and back to Australia in a period of six years, except for debris that gets indefinitely stuck in the centre of the gyre.

 The garbage patch in the Indian Ocean will, according to a 2012 study, decrease in size after several decades to vanish completely over centuries.
 Over several millennia, however, the global system of garbage patches will accumulate in the North Pacific.

 There are two amphidromes of opposite rotation in the Indian Ocean, probably caused by Rossby wave propagation.

 Icebergs drift as far north as 55° south latitude, similar to the Pacific but less than in the Atlantic where icebergs reach up to 45°S. The volume of iceberg loss in the Indian Ocean between 2004 and 2012 was 24 Gt.

 Since the 1960s, anthropogenic warming of the global ocean combined with contributions of freshwater from retreating land ice causes a global rise in sea level.
 Sea level also increases in the Indian Ocean, except in the south tropical Indian Ocean where it decreases, a pattern most likely caused by rising levels of greenhouse gases.